FAQ's - Frequently asked questions

 What product guarantees can you provide?

-Our expert processes enable us to offer a 20 year guarantee among the longest available in the industry.
-This has been certified through RAPRA an independent and respected body responsible for setting industry quality standards.
+Our expert processes enable us to offer a 10 year guarantee among the longest available in the industry.
 Our chimney range has also been tested and certified by CERAM and therefore meets NHBC requirements for quality & longevity.

 Will my products require any maintenance?